Conflict of Interests

 3. An employee with authority to conduct or influence the buying of goods or services for the University must not solicit or accept any gift, payment, loan or anything else, other than miscellaneous items bearing advertising, (such as rulers, note pads, etc.) from a bidder, offeror, contractor, or subcontractor.
 This rule does not prohibit employees from buying goods or services, or obtaining loans, for their personal use where they pay equal consideration for them; nor does it prohibit employees from accepting meals or beverages from bidders, offerors, or contractors when offered to a large group of people at a trade show, exhibit or other professional meeting.

-1. This Section applies to any employee responsible for the design, conduct, or reporting of any research funded by a Federal agency as a Principal or Co-Investigator, a Project Director, or Senior Personnel ( “Investigator”).
-Public Health Service (PHS)-funded research is subject to additional requirements, see PHS Appendix.
+1. This Section applies to all investigators.
+Public Health Service (PHS)-funded research, and research funded by other organizations that have adopted PHS COI standards, is subject to additional requirements, see PHS Appendix.
 The Office of Research is responsible for the overall administration of this Section including appointing the Committee, receiving and reviewing disclosures, and maintaining records.
 The Provost is responsible for review of appeals and disciplinary actions under this Section.
 The Vice President for Research is the Designated Official for George Mason University.

 2. Investigator Disclosure Requirements

 a.
-Investigators who apply for any federally funded research must disclose their known SFIs (and those of his or her spouse and/or dependent children) related to their Institutional Responsibilities
+Investigators who apply for any externally funded research must disclose their known SFIs (and those of his or her spouse and/or dependent children) related to their Institutional Responsibilities

 d.
 Investigators are not required to disclose the following: